SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 ## Recommendations for Constant Rate Jumps
 For representing and aggregating constant rate jumps
 - Use a `MassActionJump` to handle all jumps that can be represented as mass action reactions.
-This will generally offer the fastest performance and fewest memory allocations.
+This will generally offer the fastest performance.
 - Use `ConstantRateJump`s for any remaining jumps.
   - If there are *less* than ~10 `ConstantRateJumps`, the `Direct` aggregator will generally offer the best performance.